- Salem Greeters

 - About Us

 As the state capital, Salem is steeped in history – from the Capitol building itself to stately homes with storied pasts.
-Three historic properties – Bush House Museum, Historic Deepwood Estate and Willamette Heritage Center at The Mill – are located within easy walking distance of one another.
+Three historic properties – Bush House Museum, Deepwood Museum and Gardens and Willamette Heritage Center – are located within easy walking distance of one another.

 At the Bush House Museum, an elegant 1878 Italianate mansion built by pioneer businessman Asahel Bush II is set in a 100-acre park, step inside and step back in time with a guided tour of the museum’s exhibits of textiles, photos and historic artifacts.

-The nearby Historic Deepwood Estate, designed by noted Northwest architect W.C.
+The nearby Deepwood Museum and Gardens, designed by noted Northwest architect W.C.
 Knighton and built during the 1890s by Dr. Luke Port, is a gabled Queen Anne with enchanting gardens designed by the Northwest’s first female landscape architecture firm, Lord & Schryver.

 A trip to Salem wouldn’t be complete without a visit to the Oregon State Capitol.
 During the summer months, take a tower tour to the observation deck at the base of the dome’s crowning Golden Pioneer statue.
 Or enjoy a self-guided tour of the state art collection, which was recently reinstalled within the capitol and features more than 150 of Oregon’s well-regarded artists.

 For lunch and shopping, head downtown to the renovated Reed Opera House.
 Completed in 1870, it’s filled with a unique assortment of shops and dining options.
 Fancy some sweets?
-Stop in at the Little Cannoli Bakery on the basement level for authentic Italian pastries, including the bakery’s namesake.
-Nearby, the charming Alcyone Café turns out delicious, locally-sourced fare.
+Stop in at the Little Cannoli Bakery for authentic Italian pastries, including the bakery’s namesake.

 If you’re in the mood for a walk, stroll the Court Chemeketa Historic District, where you’ll find a large concentration of architecturally significant homes.